AlexTunder/ossa/HELP.md

 | 0 | runtime-n | Enable runtime network sync |
 | 0 | native-aud | Enable native audion support |

+Now config table have a special colors:
+- cyan - forced enabled.
+This option is enabled on code level.
+You can't toggle it
+- red - forced disabled.
+This option is enabled on code level.
+You can't toggle it
+- green - enabled
+- yellow - enabled, but conflicting and don't work
 # Access
 Access system - is system of checking and merging of bits masks, so it's fast and secure.
 Bit's position in the byte calls 'access flag'.
 Every action in chat requere some kind of access.
 You can make your own access if you want, but OSMIC also have reserved access flags.
 Here table of this
 | Name | Access flag | HEX view | Full bit | Description |